mehkzhra/LYNA/README.md

-# LYNA — Clinical Reasoning Simulator
+# DocQuest — Clinical Reasoning Simulator
+YOUR JOURNEY THROUGH REAL MEDICAL CASES--LEARN,PRACTICE AND GROW LIKE A DOCTOR.
 > **Educational simulation only — not medical advice.**

-LYNA is a lightweight backend (Python) that powers a virtual ward‑round experience for MBBS students.
+DocQuest is a lightweight app that powers a virtual ward‑round experience for MBBS students.
 It provides realistic, safe case practice and an interactive “patient” chat, plus instant scoring/feedback on diagnosis, investigations, and initial management.

 ---